-After 3600 s of simulation we obtained identical results to those presented by Adams et al. (2017) indicating that our modifications to OverlandFlow do not affect the core of the flow solver (Figure 6).
+After 3600 s of simulation we obtained identical results to those presented by Adams et al. (2017), indicating that our modifications to OverlandFlow do not affect the core of the flow solver (Figure 6).
 A detailed validation is out of the scope our test and analysis but for more details on the validation the reader is referred to Adams et al. (2017).